ReactPoland/React-Convention-Book/text/909_React_Convention.md

 Source code of the new dashboard init creation: https://github.com/przeor/ReactC/commit/d3f5d0293045af4ce75522324c06c9bf44d16a90
 ```

-## Create a dashboard component
+## Create a dashboard component (from Counter copy)
 ------

 We have to copy the directory from src/components/Counter and name it Dashboard.
-Then rename all the variables related to counter's route as on the below's example:
+Then rename all the variables, values and comments related to counter's route as on the below's example:

 ```
 New file (copied from Counter example - you can click the diffs image to make it larger) :